WVU Tech featured in Newsweek's Best of ABET list for 2016

 The Newsweek piece was created in partnership with ABET.
 The article includes a description of ABET’s process and the importance of individual program accreditation.
 WVU Tech maintains nine ABET-accredited programs in engineering, engineering technology and computer science.

-Read more about ABET and the best ABET-accredited schools in America below, and be sure to check out the full article at Newsweek.
+Read more about ABET and the best ABET-accredited schools in America below:

 From Newsweek Educational Insight, March 3, 2016: